paslandau/paslandau.github.io/source/blog/php-php-fpm-and-nginx-on-docker-in-windows-10.md

 solve problems later on your own.

 But if you are short on time, you might also jump directly to <a href="#tl-dr">the tl;dr</a>.

+This is the first part of a (probably) multi-part series on Docker.
+The next part will explain how to set up PHP in Docker containers in order to work nicely with PHPStorm when using XDebug.

 ## Table of contents
 <ul>